Stocks soar on French election, Trump tax cut hopes

 Investors are clearly less nervous about the global outlook.
 The VIX, (VIX) a measure of volatility that is often dubbed Wall Street's fear gauge, plunged 20% Monday morning, a sign that people are growing more bullish.

 CNNMoney's Fear & Greed Index, which looks at the VIX and seven other indicators of market sentiment, finished last week in Fear mode.
-But the index is likely to shoot higher on Monday as investors' worries about global politics ebb.
+But the index moved closer to Neutral territory on Monday as investors' worries about global politics ebb.

 Still, investors will continue to nervously watch France until the May 7 election.
 Monday's gains could evaporate if Le Pen starts to gain momentum.